EladioAMendez/visions_align/DevPlanDocs/3-Development-Plan.md

-# FeNAgO Development Plan
+# VisionsAlign Development Plan

 ## Overview

-This document outlines the development roadmap for transforming the ShipFast boilerplate into the FeNAgO Agentic SaaS platform.
+This document outlines the development roadmap for transforming the current boilerplate into the VisionsAlign AI-powered executive communication platform.
 The plan is organized into phases with clear deliverables and a checklist to track progress.

 ## Phase 1: Project Setup & Rebranding

 ### Objectives
 - Complete the initial project setup
-- Rebrand from ShipFast to FeNAgO throughout the codebase
+- Rebrand from FeNAgO to VisionsAlign throughout the codebase
 - Update configuration and environment variables

 ### Checklist